The text is used for such notification actions as Notify by SMS or email, Register event for unit, Display online notification in pop-up window.

 All triggered sensors and their values (used in maintenance notifications).

 Connection loss/Connection restored (used in connection loss notifications).

 Parameter name (used in parameter control notifications).

 Text from SMS message (used in SMS control notifications).

 The volume of the fuel filling or theft (for the fuel filling or fuel theft notifications).

-The fuel level at the moment when the filling or theft began.
+The fuel level when the filling or theft began.

-The fuel level at the moment when the filling or theft finished.
+The fuel level when the filling or theft finished.

 The time when the fuel filling or theft began.